Mature Students Bridging Course

 Are you going to be 21 or over when you start your undergraduate degree at SOAS?

 If so, we would like to invite you to attend the SOAS Bridging Course for Mature Students.
-This free week-long course is designed to enable you to make a flying start to your studies and university life, and will be taking place on 17th - 21st September 2018.
+This free week-long course is designed to enable you to make a flying start to your studies and university life, and will be taking place on Monday 16th to Friday 20th September 2019.

 The course involves: